toydotgame/toydotgame.net/formatting.md

 aero-icon: /media/resources/aerico/book.png # Passed to the CSS; defaults to
                                             # info.png for all pages, and
                                             # book.png for _posts
-banner:    http://placecats.com/200/50 # Won't render if unspecified
+image:     http://placecats.com/200/50 # Won't render if unspecified
 ---

 ## Inline styles